I’ve tried quite a few, but have never been able to get the same great results as what the original authors led me to expect.

 If bloggers could post successful case study after case study, they would.
-The reason they post case studies rarely is because there aren’t that many.
+The reason they post case studies rarely is that there aren’t many.

 2. Your Starting Point is the Most Important

-Brian Dean, best known for his extremely detailed guides and case studies at Backlinko shared that he was able to get a post to rank #4 for the fairly high competition term “backlinks” (this post if you’d like to take a look).
+Let’s take Brian Dean as an example.
+Best known for his extremely detailed guides and case studies at Backlinko, Brian shared that he was able to get a post to rank #4 for the fairly high competition term “backlinks” (this post if you’d like to take a look).

 Do you think if you or I would have been able to rank so high if we had published the exact same post before Brian did?